RackHD/docs/docs/introduction.rst

 The project started with the goal of providing a consistent and clear mechanism to perform hardware inventory and firmware upgrades to commodity white-box servers.
-Existing open source solutions do an admirable job of inventory and bare OS provisioning, but the ability to upgrade firmware was beyond the technology stacks currently available (i.e. `xCat`_, `Cobbler`_, `Razor`_ or `Hanlon`_).
+Existing open source solutions do an admirable job of inventory and bare OS provisioning, but the ability to upgrade firmware is beyond the technology stacks currently available (i.e. `xCat`_, `Cobbler`_, `Razor`_ or `Hanlon`_).
-The expansion to utilizing an event-based workflow engine in alignment with the services providing classical PXE booting makes it possible to architect a number of different deployment configurations as described in :doc:`how_it_works` and :doc:`packaging_and_deployment`.
+The expansion an event-based workflow engine that aligns with the services providing classical PXE booting makes it possible to architect different deployment configurations as described in :doc:`how_it_works` and :doc:`packaging_and_deployment`.

 The Motivation for Starting RackHD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The original motivation centered on maximizing the automation of firmware and BIOS updates in the data center, thereby reducing the extensive manual processes that are still required for these operations.
+The original motive centered on maximizing the automation of firmware and BIOS updates in the data center, thereby reducing the extensive manual processes that are still required for these operations.

-One way that RackHD increases automation is by going beyond simple PXE booting and performing highly customizeable tasks on machines, as is illustrated by the following sequence:
+RackHD increases automation by going beyond simple PXE booting.
+It can perform highly customizeable tasks on machines, as is illustrated by the following sequence:

 * PXE boot the server
 * Interrogate the hardware to determine if it has the correct firmware version